-Frigid temperatures, indoor heating, and low humidity can strip skin and hair of their moisture.
+Frigid temperatures, indoor heating, and low humidity can strip the skin and hair of their moisture.
 As the temperatures drop, some of us may need to modify our makeup and skincare routines.
-Today’s guest blogger Cindy Ingalls from PrimeBeauty has some tips for us for us to adjust to the weather.
+Today’s guest blogger Cindy Ingalls from PrimeBeauty has some tips for us to adjust to the weather.

 Cindy: I know my face has been feeling like the Sahara desert already, and my hands are like sandpaper.
 Here’s what can help:

 1. Consider a tinted lip balm instead of lipstick.
 Lipstick can be drying; by using a tinted balm your lips will stay moisturized and still pretty with a bit of color.

 2. Switch to a lighter shade of foundation.
 With less sun, your skin will naturally lose some color and your foundation should too.
 There’s nothing worse than the foundation that doesn’t match your skin–it should always look natural with no line of demarcation.

 3. Use bronzer but sparingly.
 Apply on the forehead, across the bridge of the nose, cheeks, and chin where the sun would naturally kiss your face.
 It will warm up your face and give it a nice glow.
 Hint: bronzer is also available in cream and gel formulas, but the powder is pretty much fool-proof as long as you use a light hand and a big fluffy brush.
 IT Cosmetics makes a very natural, matte bronzer I like.

 Other winter beauty tips for women over 40 includes: